destroyer-art/banking-app/database/postgres-pgadmin/README.md

-# 1. Run this command                 //inside the database folder
+# 1. Run this command                 //inside the postgres-pgadmin folder

      docker-compose up -d